 Petty Officer Jim Duncan, Royal Navy, who is serving in North Africa, has been mentioned in despatches.
 He is the eldest son of Mrs Duncan, of Soran Cottage, Stewartstown.
 His brother George, who is a Royal Marine, has been missing since April 1942.

-Marine Samuel George Duncan died as a prisoner of war at Konyu Camp on 19th July 1943, aged 20.
+Marine Samuel George Duncan died of from beriberi and malaria as a prisoner of war at Konyu Camp on 19th July 1943, aged 20.

 From the Mid Ulster Mail dated 15th January 1944: